ChannMyaeAung/MyLearningNotes/Linux/commands.md

 ```

-When we set the mask to 0000 (effectively turning it off), the file is now word writable.
+When we set the mask to 0000 (effectively turning it off), the file is now world writable.
 To understand how this works, we have to look at octal numbers again.
 If we take the mask, expand it into binary, and then compare it to the attributes, we can see what happens.

 | Original file mode | --- rw- rw- rw- |
 | ------------------ | --------------- |